gSchool/ada-developer-skills/02-unit2-roundtable-guides/03-wk10-tasklist-review.md

 * How was the project?
 (5 minutes)
     * This is a moment to reflect and exhale at the end of the project.

-* Which wave are we most interested in talking about?
+* Which  concept are you most interested in talking about?
+We will ground our conversation with Task List code.
 (Zoom Poll - 2 minutes)
-    * Wave 1 - Index
+    * MVC Diagram
-    * Wave 2 - Show
+    * Controller code
-    * Wave 3 - Update
+    * Model manipulation in Rails console
-    * Wave 4 - Delete / Mark Complete
+    * View code

 Guided Review